Modelo Logo

 Modelo Emblem

 The label on the beer bottles looks spectacular, thanks to carefully chosen typography.
-The designers of the logo used their unique font for each word.
-For “Modelo,” a high-contrast geometric antiqua similar to FontSite Inc’s Concept Medium Condensed. or a modification of the Margon 430 Bold from ParaType.
-For “CERVEZA” – a typeface with sharp serifs.
+The logo’s designers used a unique font for each word.
+For “Modelo,” a high-contrast geometric antiqua similar to FontSite Inc’s Concept Medium Condensed, or a modification of the Margon 430 Bold from ParaType.
+For “CERVEZA,” a typeface with sharp serifs.
 For “Especial,” a font that mimics calligraphic handwriting.

 All inscriptions and graphic elements are painted in different colors: dark blue, red, light gray, white, brown, and gold in different shades.
 Of course, the yellow gradient is the most iconic, associated with mature barley and pale lager.